anegg0/gr0wing-hugo/content/posts/2013-02-17-the-compliment-that-doesnt-sell-anything.md

   <!--more-->
 </p>

-You know it, a sales person&#8217;s friendship is no friendship, it smells weird the moment they enter the room.
+You know it, a sales person's friendship is no friendship, it smells weird the moment they enter the room.

 Everything down to their body language is a disposable sales pitch.

-They would do and say whatever you want to hear: the only thing at stake is the goddamn barbecue set they&#8217;re trying to make you sign for.
+They would do and say whatever you want to hear: the only thing at stake is the goddamn barbecue set they're trying to make you sign for.

 <img class="aligncenter size-full wp-image-4723" alt="barbecue set-on-sale" src="http://www.gr0wing.com/wp-content/uploads/2013/02/barbecue-set-on-sale.jpg" width="250" height="181" />

 &nbsp;

-I guess I&#8217;m only saying this because as I grow older, I value more the art of saying and doing nice things **for free**, with less expectations.
+I guess I'm only saying this because as I grow older, I value more the art of saying and doing nice things **for free**, with less expectations.

 &nbsp;